 Priya’s Kitchen Adventures: A Cookbook for Kids by Priya Krishna (Author)

-Today is Father’s Day.
-I wanted to share a children’s cookbook I received called Priya’s Kitchen Adventures A Cookbook For Kids by Priya Krishna (Author) of Indian-Ish in exchange for this review.
+I wanted to share a children’s cookbook I received called Priya’s Kitchen Adventures A Cookbook For Kids by Priya Krishna (Author) of Indian-Ish.
+I received a copy of the book in exchange for this review.
 Inside this post is my affiliate links if you click on the links and make a purchase I will make a small percentage off the items you purchase.

-When you open the cookbook the Author reminds us we can travel the world from our kitchen and in the world we live in that would be much safer than traveling.
-Charlie loves how the Author reminds us we can slurp Ramen in Japan because this is one of Charlie and David’s favorite meals.
+When you open the cookbook Priya Krishna (Author) reminds us we can travel the world from our kitchen.
+Iin the world we live in that would be much safer than traveling.
+Charlie loves how Priya Krishna (Author) reminds us we can slurp Ramen in Japan and it isn’t bad manners.
+Raman is one of Charlie and David’s favorite meals.
 Before you ask if I like Ramon I don’t.
 Do you?

-Charlie thought it was neat to find out that before the Author was a food writer she was a kid traveler because her mom worked in Air Travel.
-The Author has brought us recipes from Greece, Mexico, France, China, Egypt, Italy, Moracco, England, India, Japan and Puru.
+Charlie thought it was neat to find out that before the Author was a food writer she was a kid traveler.
+Her mom worked in Air Travel.
+Would that be a fun career?
+The Author shares recipes from Greece, Mexico, France, China, Egypt, Italy, Moracco, England, India, Japan and Puru.
 If we cook meals from all these Countries we will be well traveled as well.

 Each recipes come with fun illustrations and step-by-step photos with the recipes included.
-There is a map in the book so we can see the places the recipes come from.
-Charlie and I enjoyed the introduction and learning about the Author and her family.
-Here is a fun fact for you they live in The Dallas, Texas so we are neighbors.
+My family liked finding out there is a map in the book.
+Which allows us to see the places the recipes come from.
+Charlie and I enjoyed the introduction and learning about the Priya Krishna (Author) and her family.
+Here is a fun fact for you they live in The Dallas, Texas we’re neighbors.

 I love how the Author gives us advice on how to get started cooking for children that haven’t been in a kitchen or even adults.
-Along with ways to cut the vegetables in the book which Charlie and David didn’t know a lot of the terms or how to do it.
-Before you ask yes, I even learned new ways to cut vegetables.
+Along with ways to cut the Vegetables safely.
+Charlie and David didn’t know a lot of the terms or how to cut the Vegetables used in the recipes but know they do.
+Before you ask yes, I even learned new ways to cut Vegetables.
+I bet you will as well

-Next stop is Japan all aboard.
+Next stop is Japan.
 Anyone for Miso Ramen?
-If your don’t exploring Japan let’s head to Peru.
-Then it’s off to Trinidad &Tobago.
+If your don’t want to explore Japan let’s head to Peru.
+Then it’s off to Trinidad & Tobago.
 Thats the end of our trip.
-But before you take off the Author aid we need to design our passports which would be a fun family arts project.
-Then in the back of the cookbook make sure you take time to color the page she left for us.
+Before you take off Priya Krishna (Author) said we need to design our passports which would be a fun family arts project.
+TI the back of the cookbook make sure you take time to color the page she left for us.

 About the book: